-Memory-optimized tables, and hash indexes, are now scannable in parallel.
+Memory-optimized tables, and indexes on memory-optimized tables, now support parallel scan.
 This improves the performance of analytical queries.

 A memory-optimized table can now have several columns whose combined lengths are longer than the length of the 8060 byte page.
 An example is a table that has three columns of type

 nvarchar(4000).
 In such examples, some columns are now stored off-row.
 Your queries are blissfully unaware of whether a column is on-row or off-row.

 varchar(max)are now supported in memory-optimized tables.

 For overall information, see:

 - Transact-SQL Constructs Not Supported by In-Memory OLTP

 - [Unsupported SQL Server Features for In-Memory OLTP](Unsupported%20SQL%20Server%20Features%20for%20In-Memory OLTP.md)